vaquarkhan/microservices-recipes-a-free-gitbook/NAMING.md

 ## What these names mean legally

 - The names **identify the author's original methodology**.
-When you discuss or reuse the ideas from this book, **attribute and cite** Vaquar Khan.
+When you discuss or reuse the ideas from this book, **attribute and cite** Viquar Khan.
 - **Copyright** covers the written expression (book text, diagrams, formal specs).
 See [LICENSING.md](LICENSING.md) and [COPYRIGHT.md](COPYRIGHT.md).
 - **No trademark is claimed at this time.** Do not add registered-trademark or trademark symbols to these names in this repository.